top of page

 Maintain a Healthy Lifestyle

-Grief is often accompanied by sleep disturbances, decreased appetite, and apathy.
-Many of these factors may have serious consequences for our health and make recovery harder.
 During the process of grieving many individuals find that maintaining a healthy lifestyle feels pointless.
-Regular exercise habits can be a stabilising force during uncertain times.
+Regular exercise habits, especially out in nature, can be a grounding and stabilising force during uncertain times.
 Consuming nutritious meals helps your body to keep going.
 Having a supportive person join you for meals or workouts might boost your motivation and help you feel less alone.

 Strive for Balance